Bellangelo/phpstan-require-file-exists/README.md

 ## Unsupported cases
 - `require $file;` - won't throw an error since it cannot read variables.
 - `require (new MyClass())->file;` - won't throw an error since it cannot read class properties.

+## Development
+For local development and testing, `composer.json` contains several commands that you can run.
+- `composer run tests ` - runs the PHPUnit tests.
+- `composer run phpstan` - runs PHPStan on the `src` and `tests` directories.
+- `composer run phpcs` - runs PHP CodeSniffer on the `src` and `tests` directories.
+- `composer run phpcs:fix` - runs PHP CodeSniffer on the `src` and `tests` directories and tries to fix the issues.